 Expand the Government Student Loan Database

 The Department of Education has detailed records on all federal government student loans.
-Borrowers can log into the National Student Loan Data System and find loan balances, interest rates, and servicer information.
+Borrowers can log into the Department of Education’s website and find loan balances, interest rates, and servicer information.

 Private loans are a different story.
 Borrowers looking for loan and lender information can run their credit report, but because not all lenders report to all creditors, the information may be incomplete.
 This can lead to borrower confusion.